 Acquisition-related costs are expensed as incurred and include those costs incurred as a result of a business combination.
 These costs consist of professional service fees, including third-party legal and valuation-related fees.
-Acquisition-related expenses in the first quarter of fiscal year 2020 and 2019 were minimal.
+Acquisition-related expenses in both the second quarter and first six months of fiscal year 2020 were minimal.
+Acquisition-related expenses in both the second quarter and first six months of fiscal year 2019 were related to the acquisition of Ipswitch.